 Communication Studies is the study of how human beings communicate.
 People who study Communication are interested in learning how the communication process works and desire to improve and adapt their communication for intended recipients.
 Courses in the Communication degree examine the importance of effective communication in public, groups, cultures, interpersonal settings, and literature.
 In addition, we explore the nature of argumentation and the ability to critically evaluate messages as both the sender and receiver.
-Students completing this degree will have satisfied the lower division major preparation at CSUN for the Communications Studies major and at CSULA for the Communications major.
+Students completing this degree will have satisfied the lower-division major preparation at CSUN for the Communications Studies major and at CSULA for the Communications major.

-COMM 101 Public Speaking 3

-LIST A: SELECT TWO COMM 104 COMM 121 COMM 151 O COURSES Argumentation and Debate Interpersonal Communication Small Group Communication 3 3

-LIST B: SELECT TWO COMM 122 COMM 130 Any course not use Intercultural Communication Introduction to Oral Interpretation of Literature 3

-LIST C: SELECT ONE E COURSE

-COMM 102 Oral Communication II 3
+COMPLETE THE FO OLLOWING 1 REQUIRED COURSE: Public Speaking 3 LIST A: SELECT 2 C COMM 104 COMM 121 COMM 151 COURSES Argumentation and Debate Interpersonal Communication Small Group Communication (3) (3) (3) LIST B: SELECT 2 C COMM 122 COMM 130 Any course not us Intercultural Communication Introduction to Oral Interpretation of Literature (3) (3) LIST C: SELECT 1 C COMM 102 COMM 105 COMM 106 ENGLISH 103 Any course not us COURSE Oral Communication II Critical Thinking Forensics (limited to 3 units) Composition and Critical Thinking ed in List A or List B. (3) (3) (2) (3)

-COMM 105 Critical Thinking 3

-COMM 106 Forensics (limited to 3 units) 2

-ENGLISH 103 Composition and Critical Thinking 3

-Any course not use ed in List A or List B